- 2.5 hours

 - Though this is an after-hours visit, there are a small number of other groups that may be in the museums at the same time, which means we may run into other visitors while in the museum.
 The number of people in the museums after-hours, however, is minuscule compared to daytime crowds.

-- This tour meets promptly at 5:45 PM, so that we may maximize our available time in the galleries together.
+- This tour meets promptly at 5:45 PM, or 6:45 AM (depending on your booking), so that we may maximize our available time in the galleries together.
 Meeting point details will be provided once your reservation has been confirmed by our team.